Content code

 Biconvexe Plan convexe Menisque convergent

-The shape of the lens will bring the rays closer to the principal axis and make them converge in a point.
+The shape of the lens causes the rays to converge at a closer point on the principal axis.

-A converging lens is symbolized by a double arrow pointing outwards.
-This symbol comes from a construction in which prisms are placed side by side.
+A converging lens is denoted by a double arrow pointing outwards.
+This symbol comes from the construction of prisms joined together.

 Image